-The New Jersey Council of County Vocational-Technical Schools (NJCCVTS) is a non-profit association, created by state law, which represents the vocational-technical school districts in New Jersey’s 21 counties.
+The New Jersey Council of County Vocational-Technical Schools (NJCCVTS) is a non-profit association created by state law to represent the vocational-technical school districts in New Jersey’s 21 counties.
+The Council supports collaboration among its member school districts, which offer career programs in high-demand fields for 35,000 career-minded high school students as well as adults.

-NJCCVTS has no role in the operation of the individual school districts.
-Each district is governed and operated independently by a Board of Education appointed by the Board of County Commissioners in the county in which it is located.
+NJCCVTS has no role in the operations of the individual school districts.
+Each district is governed and operated independently by a Board of Education appointed by its County Board of Commissioners.

 NJCCVTS Leadership (2021-2023)